richafnu/Viva/Viva/glint/start/recommended-rollout-plan.md

 >
 >To support this culture, on [Date] our organization is launching a global employee survey, the [Name] Survey.
 This is a valuable opportunity for everyone to provide open, honest, and confidential feedback about what it’s like to work at [Company Name].
 [Company Name] has chosen Microsoft Viva Glint, a third party, to ensure confidentiality and an exceptional experience for our employees to provide and receive feedback.
 Viva Glint believes that high quality, frequent, and insightful conversations about peoples' happiness at work is essential to the success of any organization.
 More detailed information to be in the days ahead.
 >
->I’m eager to hear what you and your teams have to say and encourage our organization to be committed to acting on feedback.
+>I'm eager to hear what you and your teams have to say and encourage our organization to be committed to acting on feedback.
 >
 >[Salutation],
 >